daviddralle/agroserv_manage/jupyterlab_setup.md

 sudo docker run --privileged --rm -p 8888:8888 -v "$PWD":/home/jovyan gcr.io/agroserve-202921/agroserv
 ```

+TODO: add more details about working with docker, making shortcut to the above command, etc

-6. Go to `http://localhost:8888` in a browser to open Jupyter Lab.
+6. Go to [http://localhost:8888](http://localhost:8888) in a browser to open Jupyter Lab.
 You may need to input the default password, `agroserve`.
 7. To authenticate Google Cloud stuff, go through [step 5](#getting-setup-on-google-compute-engine) in the previous section.